fazo96/bloodstained-fangs/src/1_intro.typ

 #import "../template.typ": keep_together

-The City never sleeps.
-Beneath the neon glow and the wail of sirens, monsters walk among the living.
-Vampires hunt in nightclubs.
-Werewolves prowl the parks.
-Witches work their craft in basement apartments.
+The City never sleeps, but it *dreams in nightmares*.
+Beneath the neon glow and the wail of sirens, *monsters walk among the living*.
+Vampires hunt in the velvet VIP rooms of exclusive nightclubs.
+Werewolves prowl the manicured parks under the pale moon.
+Witches work their forbidden craft in damp basement apartments.
 They hide in plain sight—your coworker, your neighbor, the stranger on the subway.

-Maybe you're one of them now.
-Your old life is ash.
+Maybe *you're one of them now*.
+Your old life is ash, scattered by the wind.
 You've crossed a line you can't uncross.
-The beast is inside you—the hunger, the power, the curse.
+The beast is inside you—the *hunger*, the *power*, the *curse*.
 You're a predator wearing a human face, and the people you used to be one of?
 They're prey.

-Or maybe you're still human.
+Or maybe you're *still human*.
 Maybe you saw something you weren't supposed to see.
-Maybe someone you loved was taken.
+Maybe someone you loved was taken by the shadows.
 Maybe you hunt the things that go bump in the night.
-Either way, you're in the underworld now.
+Either way, you're in the *underworld* now.
 And there's no going back.

-Bloodstained Fangs is a solo tabletop RPG that drags you into the urban underworld—a shadow society of supernatural creatures clawing for survival in a modern metropolis.
-Vampires, werewolves, wizards, and worse have carved out territories, formed fragile alliances, and built empires on blood and secrets.
+*Bloodstained Fangs* is a solo tabletop RPG that drags you kicking and screaming into the urban underworld—a shadow society of supernatural creatures clawing for survival in a modern metropolis.
+Vampires, werewolves, wizards, and worse have carved out territories, formed fragile alliances, and built empires on *blood and secrets*.

 The balance is razor-thin.
-One wrong move and the whole thing collapses.
-You'll navigate the brutal politics of the night, face impossible choices, and fight to survive in a world that devours the weak—whether you're struggling to master the beast within or desperately trying to stay human in a city that wants to bleed you dry.
+One wrong move and the whole thing collapses into chaos.
+You'll navigate the *brutal politics of the night*, face impossible choices, and fight to survive in a world that devours the weak—whether you're struggling to master the beast within or desperately trying to stay human in a city that wants to *bleed you dry*.

 #keep_together[
   == Introduction